ropensci/melt/README.md

 ## Overview

+Empirical likelihood enables a nonparametric, likelihood-driven style of inference without relying on assumptions frequently made in parametric models.
+Empirical likelihood-based tests are asymptotically pivotal and thus avoid explicit studentization, making it also challenging for the methods to be directly extended to other packages for parametric models.
-The R package **melt** provides a unified framework for data analysis with empirical likelihood methods.
-A collection of functions are available for regression analysis and hypothesis testing.
+The R package [melt](https://cran.r-project.org/package=melt) aims to bridge the gap and provide a unified framework for data analysis with empirical likelihood methods.
+A collection of functions are available to perform multiple empirical likelihood tests and construct confidence intervals for linear and generalized linear models in R. The package offers an easy-to-use interface and flexibility in specifying hypotheses and calibration methods, extending the framework to simultaneous inference.
 The core computational routines are implemented with the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library and [RcppEigen](https://cran.r-project.org/package=RcppEigen) interface, with OpenMP for parallel computation.
 Details of the testing